 Understanding the impact of those accidents and incidents can drive home how much liability a company takes on and how important insurance is.
 Buses are large vehicles in which many people are not secured as they are in a small passenger vehicle.
 There is potential for damage to the bus and property as well as the potential for injury or even death.

 These incidents almost always turn into lawsuits, which can be very expensive for bus drivers and companies without bus insurance.
-In one New York lawsuit, New York City Transit had to pay $7.5 million in damages to two women who were hit by a bus that ran a red light.
+In 2023, parents of 13 elementary school students sued a bus service and bus driver for false imprisonment of students, seeking over $1 million in monetary relief.
 Bus companies and drivers can expect lawsuits for medical expenses, missed work, and lost quality of life, as well as any property damage sustained in an incident.

 2. Safety Comes Before Schedule